What is Caulking Windows

 Apply new caulk after removing the existing caulk.
 Another option is just filling the gaps that are present and leaving the present caulk as it is.
 Always use a caulk gun to apply the caulk.
 Caulk is applied in the gaps by holding the gun at 45-degree angle.
 You should be sure to cover all the gaps and areas where air can seep through.

-Avoid these Simple and Common Mistakes in Caulking :
+Simple, Common Mistakes to Avoid in Caulking :

 1. Not Selecting the right Caulk: